jsps2409data-boop/data-analytics-portfolio/sales-analysis/dataset/README.md

 # Dataset

-This folder contains the dataset used for the Sales Performance Analysis project.
+This project uses the Superstore Sales dataset.

-## Dataset Description

-The dataset contains retail sales transactions including:
+The dataset contains transactional retail sales data including:

-- Order date
+- Date
 - Region
-- Product category
+- Category
-- Product name
+- Product Name
 - Sales
 - Profit
 - Quantity

-## Purpose

-The dataset is used to analyze sales performance and identify key revenue trends.
+The dataset is included in this folder to allow replication of the analysis.